What roles are available?

 At some camps, counsellors will be responsible for kids at night and mealtimes but then will go work at an activity during the day.
 This means that you could be responsible for teaching kids of all ages how to play tennis (for example) and then, once the activities are over for the day, go back to your camper cabin and oversee those kids.
 This is a great role because you get the best of both worlds and can work on an activity and a cabin!

-A Combo role is comprised of working at least 51% with campers and at most 49% working a support-staff style position (Kitchen, Housekeeping, Laundry or Maintenance).
+An Office Combo role is comprised of working at least 51% with campers and at most 49% working a support-staff style position (in the office).

 The type of time spent working with campers differs from camp to camp.
 For some camps this may mean sharing a cabin with campers, it can mean helping out in a specific activity area, or it can mean assisting a general counsellor at certain times of the day.

-Combo roles are a great option for participants with limited childcare experience, limited skills, or for someone who is looking to expand their skills in areas like maintenance or kitchen prep.
+Combo roles are a great option for participants with limited childcare experience, or for someone who is looking to expand their skills in areas like office admin.

 Activity Specialist